shayandavoodii/OnlinePortfolioSelection.jl/README.md

 julia> opsmethods()
 ```

 <div align="justify">
-In summary, the names of all implemented algorithms are represented in lowercase letters.
-Each strategy returns an object of type <a href="https://shayandavoodii.github.io/OnlinePortfolioSelection.jl/dev/funcs/#OnlinePortfolioSelection.OPSAlgorithm"><code>OPSAlgorithm</code></a>, encapsulating the following fields:
+In summary, all the implemented algorithms' names appear with lowercase letters.
+All of the strategies return an object of type <a href="https://shayandavoodii.github.io/OnlinePortfolioSelection.jl/dev/funcs/#OnlinePortfolioSelection.OPSAlgorithm"><code>OPSAlgorithm</code></a>, which encompasses the following fields:
 </div>

 ```julia
 julia> fieldnames(OPSAlgorithm)
 (:n_assets, :b, :alg)
 ```

 <div align="justify">
-In summary, all the implemented algorithms' names appear with lowercase letters.
-All of the strategies return an object of type `OPSAlgorithm`, which encompasses the following fields:

 - `n_assets`: conveying the number of assets.
 - `b`: containing the corresponding weights of each asset in each investment period.
 - `alg`: representing the name of the algorithm that resulted in the output.

-To obtain more information about a specific strategy, you can type `?` in the REPL and then call the name of the strategy.
+To obtain more information about a specific strategy, you can type <code>?</code> in the REPL and then call the name of the strategy.
 For example, to access more details about the 'CORN-K' strategy, run the following command:
 </div>

 ```julia